 Are you the daring type?
 Ziplines are available throughout the year, weather permitting.
 This includes ChristmasTown at the Museum.
 If soaring through the air isn’t your thing be sure to try out the new 4D Special Effects Theater or take the kids to the new KidsZone that comes included with admission into the museum.

 They are running a great holiday special for those who would like to see the museum.
 For $14.99 guests not only get to visit ChristmasTown, but they also get access to the Creation Museum, Unlimited Hot Chocolate, Access to the Fun Zone for kids and entry into the 4D Special Effects Theater.

-- Bring a stroller if you have a little one who may get tired.
-There is a fair amount walking.
+Bring a stroller if you have a little one who may get tired.
+There is a fair amount of walking.

 Consider purchasing a combo ticket and spending an additional evening at their sister attraction, The Ark Encounter.